-Endometrial scratching before fertility treatment can help women who have had failed IVF treatments to improve their chances of implantation, so may be an option if you have been through miscarriages or if you have had unsuccessful treatments before.
+Endometrial scratching (ES) before fertility treatment may help women who have had failed IVF treatments to improve their chances of implantation, so may be an option if you have been through miscarriages or if you have had unsuccessful treatments before.

 You can have endometrial scratching if you are having IVF with your own eggs - fresh or frozen, and with donor eggs.

 Endometrial scratching is similar to a smear test, so while it can be a little uncomfortable there’s usually no need for pain relief or sedation.

 We’ll very gently scratch the lining of your womb, also known as the endometrium.
 This causes a release of hormones in order to begin a repair process.
-Evidence suggests that this process makes the endometrium more receptive to embryos, which means it could improve your chances implantation and therefore of a successful treatment.
+Some evidence suggests that this process makes the endometrium more receptive to embryos, which means it could improve your chances implantation and therefore of a successful treatment.

 The optimum time for the procedure is in the cycle before your IVF treatment.
 The best time is often day 21 of your cycle, however if you have an irregular menstrual cycle the timing could be different.
 Your consultant will advise you of the optimal date.